-- In a large bowl mix all ingredients together, mix to incorporate.
+- In a large bowl mix all ingredients together, and mix to incorporate.

-- Heat a frypan on the stove on medium-low heat, add 2 tablespoons of oil.
+- Heat a frypan on the stove on medium-low heat, and add 2 tablespoons of oil.

-- Scoop 1/4 cup of corn batter into the pan using the back of the cup to press down a little.
+- Scoop 1/4 cup or a spoonful of corn batter into the pan using the back of the cup to press down a little.